web-platform-tests/rfcs/rfcs/main_branch.md

   - These would be difficult to update ahead of time; they could possibly be removed entirely and rely on the default branch.

-- w3c-test.org:

-  - This may also pull directly from master like wpt.live, unknown.

 - There is also the web-test runner, not sure if that has any dependencies on WPT branch names.